 Growing up in Cambodia, Noun struggled to complete high school.
 Today, she offers hundreds of Cambodian children who work in Phnom Penh's trash dump a way out -- through free schooling and job training. peopleimprovement.org

-Liz McCartney, St. Bernard Parish, Louisiana --
+Liz McCartney, St. Bernard Parish, Louisiana --How cool are those?

 McCartney moved to New Orleans to dedicate herself to helping Hurricane Katrina survivors move back into their homes.
 Her nonprofit St. Bernard Project has rebuilt the homes of more than 120 families for free.